Skip to main content

 The Great Dictator (1940)

 The question of whether or not movies themselves can ever function as a vehicle for activism is a question that film scholars have been tackling for some time.
 But most would agree that film, especially Hollywood film, is designed as a product for the masses.
 It doesn’t want to alienate large groups of the market that might not be on board with certain political objectives.
-It’s very rare for a film to really challenge the market it belongs to while still being hailed, in its day, as being boundary pushing.
+It’s very rare for a film to really challenge the market it belongs to while still celebrated in its day.
 But that didn’t stop companies like Disney from trying.

 And the progressive crowd absolutely recognized the opportunity this was to make this into a turning point in larger culture.
 There were literally Gofundme campaigns raised specifically to help Black children see Black Panther in theaters, which saw support from celebrities such as Viola Davis.
 Frederik Joseph, who spearheaded one such campaign, explained,